Khwaday-Namag

 Khwadāy-Nāmag (Iranian Persian: خداینامه Khodây-Nâmeh/Xodây-Nâmeh; (Note: Khodāy-Nāme per modern Iranian Persian pronunciation.) lit.
 'Book of Lords/Kings') is the hypothetical title (Note: Michael R. J. Bonner writes that, while it is common practice to refer to the text as the Khudāy-Nāma or its hypothetical Middle Persian equivalent Khvatāy-Nāmak, this should be avoided since the original Middle Persian text and its title are lost.
 He uses the phrase "Khudāy-Nāma tradition" instead.) of a lost Middle Persian story from the Sasanian era.
-It presumably encompassed the legendary and mythical history of Iran from the beginning of time until the Sasanian period.
+It presumably encompassed the national history of Iran from the beginning of time until the Sasanian period.
 It was a remote predecessor of Ferdowsi's Shahnameh ('Book of Kings'), the 10th-century Iranian national epic, which, it is assumed, drew from a version or versions of the Khwaday-Namag.
 Scholars have tried to determine the content of the Khwaday-Namag through a comparison of Zoroastrian works, Islamic sources, and Ferdowsi's Shahnameh.
 Some scholars use the term Khwaday-Namag to refer to a tradition or genre of texts dealing with Sasanian or Iranian national history, rather than to refer to a single putative original text.